joeleba/joeleba.github.io/_posts/2016-05-04-being-a-first-time-tutor.md

 > This module introduces the fundamental concepts of problem solving by computing and programming using an imperative programming language.
 It is the first and foremost introductory course to computing and is equivalent to CS1010 and CS1010E Programming Methodology.
 Topics covered include problem solving by computing, writing pseudo-codes, basic problem formulation and problem solving, program development, coding, testing and debugging, fundamental programming constructs (variables, types, expressions, assignments, functions, control structures, etc.), fundamental data structures: arrays, strings and structures, simple file processing, and basic recursion.
 This module is appropriate for FoS students.

-I was in charge of 11 students for the semester.
+I was in charge of 11 students for the semester, which was slightly above average for 1 class.
 My job was to conduct a 1-hour tutorial sessions weekly.
 There was a problem set to go through for each session, which focused on the concept that was taught in the previous lecture.
 On top of that, I marked assignments (or in CS1010S lingo: missions) submissions from my students every other day.
 On average there's a mission due every 4-5 days.
 It's a notoriously hardcore introductory module, especially when the students aren't Comp.
 Sci. majors.

 ### The Challenges

 It never hit me, until my first week, that my students weren't Computer Science majors.
 They might be fantastic in their own fields, but computer science clearly wasn't their narutal habitat.
 It's an entirely new way of looking at things for them, from a computational thinking perspective.

 I've always assumed that since those concepts came so naturally for me back then, I would have little trouble explaining them.
 To my surprise, it was _anything but easy_.
-To structure your words in a precise yet simple way for a layman is _hard_.
+To structure your words in a precise yet simple way for a layman to understand is _hard_.
 I realized that I've been relying too much on my intution.
 There's a saying I find pretty accurate (I think it's from Seth Godin?
-Tried to Google that but no luck..): intuition is good thinking without a _narrative_.
+Tried to Google that but no luck..): "Intuition is good thinking without a _narrative_".
 My job here is to find that narrative and restructure it in a way that's comprehensible to my students.

 Moreover, _delivery_ is just as important as finding the right thing to say.
 I've never been much of a public speaker, but I had to rise to the challenge and adapt.
-Solving a problem alone is no kick, but doing so on a whiteboard, with 11 pairs of eyes staring (often blankly) at you, is another thing altogether.
+Solving a problem alone brings no trouble, but doing so on a whiteboard, with 11 pairs of eyes staring (often blankly) at you, is another thing altogether.

 ### The Approach

 At first, I tried to write _everything_ on the whiteboard.
 I would read out the question from the pdf (which was always accessible to everyone, btw), then go through the answer on the whiteboard.
 Soon enough, this method ended in failure as my students couldn't be more confused.
+Time constraint was another issue, as one tutorial session only lasted 1 hour, and there's a limit to how fast one can write on the whiteboard.

 After the whiteboard failed, I decided to use solely slides.
 Questions were showed on the slides, followed by the answer. _Then_ I would go through the answer step by step.
 This didn't work perfectly either, since showing the answer first didn't highlight the thinking process involved.